trussworks/Engineering-Playbook/web/server/go.md

-we'd set parameters like these as unexported to avoid invalid state changes, however this isn't possible due to required exposure by DB/JSON packages that will use the models.
+we'd set parameters like these as unexported to avoid invalid state changes, however this isn't possible due to required exposure by DB/JSON packages that will use the model's public fields.

 We've continued to separate any DB concerns to outside the model.